Anthony Neely

-Anthony Neely (born May 20, 1986) is an American-Taiwanese singer and actor.
-His father is of Euro-American descent and his mother is Taiwanese.
+Anthony Neely (born May 20, 1986) is an American singer and actor.
+His father is American and his mother is Taiwanese.
 In 2009, Neely participated in Taiwanese singing competition One Million Star (Season 5) as a PK (Player Kill) challenger.
 His performances created sensations after receiving full marks of 25 points on three occasions, and also being the first in the reality show's history to score a record 33 out of 25 points.

 Early years

 Neely double-majored in psychology and theatre studies at the University of California, San Diego (UCSD).
 He is bilingual in English and Mandarin Chinese.
 Neely grew up in the San Francisco Bay Area in a small suburb, Millbrae, California.
 He graduated from Burlingame High School in 2004.

 Career

 Neely performed Hsiao Huang-chi's "You Are My Eyes" (你是我的眼) during his first performance in One Million Star.
 He said that he did not really understand the meaning behind the lyrics of the song, but was touched by the melody and performed it according to his own feelings.
 One of the judges of the competition, Phil Chang, was greatly touched by the performance, and praised Neely's rendition for "having a different style from the original singer."

 Among his many performances during the singing competition, one stood out: an acoustic version of Damien Rice’s "The Blower's Daughter".
 Host Matilda Tao then announced to the judges that if the given five points were not enough, they could raise up one hand to represent one point or stand up to represent ten points.
 Judge Kay Huang stood up, while judges Phil Chang and Roger raised both hands and one hand respectively, giving Neely a total of 33 marks out of the original 25 points any contestant can get.